golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/rest-api-with-express.md

 ## Getting the job results

 Finally, let's add an endpoint that will allow us to get the results of the job.
-We will use the `fetchResults()` method of the `Job` object to get the results of the job and return them to the user.
-We will also serve the files from the `/public` directory so that the user can easily listen to the results in a browser.
+We will use the `fetchResults()` method of the `Job` object to get the results of the job, and return them to the user.
+We will also serve the files from the `/public` directory, so that the user can easily listen to the results in a browser.

 ```js
 // serve files in the /public directory